Hong Kong Airlines: 2018–present: Economic hardship and scaling back

-On 7 February 2020, as the COVID-19 pandemic hit many airlines hard, HKA announced it was cutting 400 jobs – ten percent of the workforce, mainly pilots and cabin crew, and asked remaining staff to take two months' unpaid leave or switch to a three-day week.

-On 18 February 2020, HKA announced that it would suspend in-flight services such as food, drinks and blankets to help stop the spread of COVID-19.
-The next day HKA also announced they would be laying off 170 additional employees, mostly flight attendants.
+The onset of the COVID-19 pandemic in early 2020 further worsened HKA's financial crisis.
+On 7 February 2020, the airline announced that it was cutting 400 positions (equivalent to 10% of its workforce), mainly pilots and cabin crew.
+It also asked remaining staff to take two months of unpaid leave, or to switch to a three-day work week.
+On 18 February, HKA announced that it would suspend in-flight services such as food, drinks, pillows, and blankets to protect customers and crew during the pandemic.
+However, this was later reported to be "a desperate attempt to cut costs" as the airline faced a potential collapse.
+The following day, the airline announced that it would lay off an additional 170 employees, mostly cabin crew.

-In June 2021, Hong Kong Airlines announced it would ground its entire fleet of A320s with only eight A330s flying in the interim, prioritizing cargo.
-The latest plan also calls for cutting hundreds more jobs.
+In June 2021, Hong Kong Airlines announced that it would ground its entire fleet of A320s, leaving only eight A330s flying in the interim and prioritising cargo, as part of its pandemic-survival plan.
+The plan also called for hundreds more jobs to be cut.